 Rebecca Coorg, 2014.
 Independent project Spring 2014.
-As a senior Environmental Studies and Latin American Studies double major, Rebecca’s passion is food studies.
-She is currently working on a project examining the urban farm movement in Baltimore.
-She is especially interested in considering how this movement might fit in a post-industrial narrative of the city, and what the implications of such a movement both locally and in the framework of global industrialized agriculture might mean.
+As a senior Environmental Studies and Latin American Studies double major, Rebecca’s passion was food studies.
+She worked on a project examining the urban farm movement in Baltimore.
+She was especially interested in considering how this movement might fit in a post-industrial narrative of the city, and what the implications of such a movement both locally and in the framework of global industrialized agriculture might mean.
 Read about her 450 project on the college’s Cupola.

 Eric Harris, 2015.
 Independent internship Summer 2013.
 As a Heston Intern with Campus Kitchens here in Gettysburg, Eric worked on an oral history project that explored the food experiences, past and present, of senior citizens served by the program.
 His final paper was a comparison of this experience to food systems as they impact senior citizens in Denmark, where he did his semester abroad.